metehandoenmez/react-exercises/README.md

 Props - JSX expression
 # Ex6 -
 Props - Extract message
-Extract the "Your age is " message into a new component called Age and render it within the Welcome component.
-Pass to the Age component the age prop that Welcome is receiving from the App component.
 # Ex7 -
 Conditional Rendering - If greater than `18`
+Modify the Welcome component so that the Age component is rendered only if the age prop is greater than 18.
 # Ex8 -
 Conditional Rendering - If prop is present
 # Ex9 -